-Gasteria nitida var. armstrongii 'Variegated' is a dwarf, slow-growing, succulent plant.
-The variegated, roughly tuberculate leaves are creamy-white, yellow with green stripes and even distinct shades of brownish-green.
-The short, thick rosettes of 2 to 4 leaves are up to 4 inches (10 cm) in diameter.
-The inflorescences are up to 20 inches (50 cm) tall and unbranched.
-The flowers are up to 1 inch (2.5 cm) long, pinkish-red, stomach-shaped and yellowish-green tips.
+Gasteria nitida var. armstrongii 'Variegated' is a dwarf, slow-growing succulent that forms short thick rosettes of 2 to 4 variegated, roughly tuberculate leaves.
+The rosettes grow up to 4 inches (10 cm) in diameter.
+Leaves are creamy-white or yellow with green stripes and even distinct shades of brownish-green.
+The inflorescences are unbranched and up to 20 inches (50 cm) tall.
+Flowers are stomach-shaped, up to 1 inch (2.5 cm) long, and pinkish-red with yellowish-green tips.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).